 I took my first art class when I was 12, from an artist in my neighborhood, a watercolorist who had also taught my father and his friends when they were children.
-Mrs. Depenbrock told me that she would not teach me to draw but rather to see.
+She told me that she would not teach me to draw but rather to see.
 I have held onto that notion for these many years.
-That’s why I did a painting this week of the inside of my kitchen cupboard.
-I was struck as I took out a pitcher for milk by the shadows and light in this funny little place I looked at every day, the three pitchers waiting, their serenity and solidity.
+That’s why I spend alot of time painting in my kitchen, struck as I am by the light, shadow, and space of my most familiar objects.
 In college at the University of Virginia, I concentrated on printmaking and photography, but also studied painting.
 My graduate degree from the University of Delaware is in printmaking and photography, all black and white.
 A trip to France in 1997 reminded me of everything that I love about color.
 Since then, I have been working on images of ordinary time, domestic moments, what I love about the things and people around me.

 Lovely, intelligent statement!